bediger4000/arithmetic-parser/README.md

 ## Expression evaluation

-I borrowed an interface from a [2010 Google I/O talk](https://blog.golang.org/io2010) by Rob Pike and Russ Cox.
+I borrowed an interface from a [2010 Google I/O talk](https://blog.golang.org/io2010) by Rob Pike and Russ Cox to do the actual arithmetic.

 The interface looks like this: